 President Ian Khama is largely commended for the nation’s improved economy under his watch.
 Huffington Post reported that in the wake of the 2007-2009 recession Botswana went from one of the world’s lowest per capita income figures of $70 to a middle-income level category of $16,300 within a few decades.
 He also intends to diversify the economy by shifting so much dependence on the nation’s diamonds.

 Ian is the son of Sir Seretse Khama, Botswana’s first post-independence leader.
-He is one of the African presidents who have warned against the sit tight syndrome.
+He is one of the African presidents who has warned against the sit tight syndrome.
 He publicly called on Mugabe to resign while stating that 10 years should be the maximum for any leader.